The Road To Body Acceptance & Self-Love Can Be A Slippery One

 Stupid black ice!

 As I sat on the couch later that day, feeling some throbs in my tailbone and my knees, my adorable pup hopped up next to me, as content as can be and took a little nap.
 We sat there, catching up on Grey’s Anatomy and Scandal, content as can be.
-His energy was back to normal, I felt more grounded and regulated.
+His energy was back to normal.

 Was the walk worth it?
-For those reason, yup!
+To make him stop breathe-panting at me, yup!

 Did it go as planned?
 Nope!
 It made me bleed my own blood!